Announcing our $8M fundraise to bring AI to wholesale. Read our manifesto

 Shopify Grow Plan

-Targeted at small teams expanding their business, this plan costs $105 USD/month.
-Third-party payment providers incur a lower transaction fee (1%).
+Targeted at small teams expanding their online store, the Grow Shopify plan costs $105 per month.
+Third-party payment providers incur a lower transaction fees rate of 1%.

 It offers everything covered in the previous plan, plus: